NeonArray/electron-imdb/readme.md

-# electron-weather
+# electron-imbd

-> My awe-inspiring app
+> A simple electron app that fetches a movie from IMDB.

 ## Dev